mdominguezd/RnSurvey_Bogota_DataAnalysis/README.md

 # Rn Data analysis and interactive visualization

-In this repository you can find the RAW Rn data and the codes, written in `Python` pogramming language (.ipynb), that where used to analyse the RC data retrieved in the context of the publication *Indoor 222-Rn  concentrations and estimated distribution in Bogotá, Colombia: Reproducible results of an exploratory study*.
+In this repository you can find the RAW Rn data collected in Bogotá, Colombia and the codes, written in `Python` pogramming language (.ipynb), that were used to analyse the RC data retrieved in the context of the publication *Indoor 222Rn Modeling in Data-Scarce Regions: An Interactive Dashboard Approach for Bogotá, Colombia*.
 Additionally, a dashboard was created to make the interaction with the data more user friendly and to facilitate the replicability of this type of studies in other study areas.
+Further information about the dashboard source code and functionality can be found [here](https://github.com/mdominguezd/IRC_modeling_dashboard).
 <br><br>
 The repository is divided three jupyter notebooks and four data folders.
 - Folders: